 Not enough traffic yet?
 This is where Pinterest can help.

-You need to commit yourself to regular pinning to attract visitors to your site where they can read your article and click on your links if they are interested on what you are offering.
-At this stage a pinning scheduler like Tailwind would be helpful to ensure pinning consistency.
+You need to commit yourself to regular pinning to attract visitors to your site where they can read your article and click on your links if they are interested in what you are offering.
+At this stage, a pinning scheduler like Tailwind would be helpful to ensure pinning consistency.

 Don’t know what Tailwind is or how it works?